Towards the non-perturbative cosmological bootstrap: Boundary four-point function

 \subsection{Partial wave expansion}

 A four-point function of boundary operators can be expressed in terms of conformal partial waves by adding a complete set of states \reef{eq:identity x-space}

-omitting the explicit $x_i$-dependence of the operators $\Oo_i(x_i)$.
+omitting the explicit $x_i$-dependence of the operators $\Oo_i(x_i)$ to avoid clutter.
 Once again we are assuming that the operators $\Oo_i$ are scalars, so only traceless symmetric tensor states are exchanged.
-For simplicity, we assumed that only principal series states contribute to the decomposition of this four-point function.
+We take only principal series states contribution to the decomposition of this four-point function; however, the complimentary series contribution can be recast by analytic continuation as discussed in~\ref{sec:reps}.
+In the next section, we revisit this decomposition by reintroducing the discrete series that appear only in $d=1$ for scalar four-point functions.
 We shall often omit the vacuum symbol $|\Omega \rangle$ to avoid cluttering.